AlexisAtioNet/ationetdevconnect/ATIONet-RevoPAY_Technician-EN.md

 ## The site exists in MobilePayment and satisfies the Code conditions for RevoPAY, but belongs to another network.

-Due to how RevoPAY functions, it does not allow having to sites with the same code, independently from the Network.
+Due to how RevoPAY functions, it does not allow having two sites with the same code, independently from the Network.
 Therefore, it won't allow to create a Site with the same code as an already existing one, belonging to another network, as that would result in neither of the sites working correctly with RevoPAY.
 In this case, it is recommended to change the Site Code in Ationet.
 Remember Site Codes in mobile payment will be in lowercase, without blank spaces, and no special characters!

 If this scenario is reached, the app will show it with the following display message :